vuestorefront/vue-storefront/packages/core/docs/integrate/cms.md

 <RenderContent :content="content">
 ```

 Now you need to prepare special structure for your components.
-You can create function, helper to filter all the metadata that you've fetched from the CMS and just leave the name and props.
+Create the `extractComponents` function that will filter all the metadata and return component name along with props.
+Lay this structure on the interface that you can see below.

 ```typescript
 components: {